caktus/guidebook/docs/testing/frontend.md

 ### ES2015 Mocha Tests With Gulp and Babel

-Transpiling ES2015 code is already a standard part of Caktus\'s front-end process.
+Transpiling ES2015 code is already a standard part of Caktus's front-end process.
 We can take advantage of the hard work that goes into this code preprocessing to reuse parts of the process and layer new steps in without serious difficulty.